Research Staff

 Erik Smith

-Erik Smith is an Engineer/Scientist III in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Erik Smith is a Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.

 At EPRI, Dr. Smith supports research on climate impacts and resiliency of the electric power sector.
 His research examines how climate change will alter weather extremes in order to pinpoint future vulnerabilities and mitigate impacts.
 His dissertation used climate model output from the Coupled Model Intercomparison Project Phase 6 (CMIP6) to determine how Cold Air Outbreaks (CAOs) might change in the coming decades.
 He has also worked with research groups from NASA and the National Oceanic and Atmospheric Administration (NOAA) to create a timeseries model of Great Lakes Water Clarity, develop extreme event climate change indicators relating to human thermal comfort, and assess predictability of anomalous coastal sea-levels from atmospheric patterns.